 Our headquarters are in San Antonio, but we have technical facilities in Hondo, Natalia/Devine and soon in Castroville.
 With several members of our field personnel located in Medina County, we are truly a local provider with fast access to commercial and residential customers for support and fast installations. commZoom is proud to be a local provider and partner in economic development, educational growth and quality of life and ready to continue earning that trust each and every day on the job.
 Our towns served in Medina County are ready for the future – from the perspective of Internet bandwidth – like they’ve never been before.

 Do you feel that Medina County offers enough resources for your business to succeed?

-Tell us something people might not know about the Medina Healthcare System?
+Tell us a fun fact or something people might not know about commZoom?

 We bet you didn’t know that four public libraries in Medina County power their Internet service with high speed data from commZoom – Driscoll Public Library in Devine, Veteran’s Memorial Library in Natalia, Castroville Public Library and the Hondo Public Library.